 Keep a Local Contact

 During my trip, I stayed at Hotel Grand Valley Inn and the folks over there were very nice.
-The hotel is run by a family who lives nearby.
-They are an open minded well educated lot; and if something goes wrong, you can rest assured that they will even shelter you in their homes if needed.
-The hotel is quite close to Shalimar Bagh, Nishat Bagh and Dal Lake so location-wise too it is a great choice.
-Give my reference and you can even get a discounted rate here.
+It is run by a family who lives nearby.
+The hotel is quite close to Shalimar Bagh, Nishat Bagh, and Dal Lake so location-wise too it is a great choice.
 Their number is 9906571500.
-These people treated me so well that I wouldn’t mind calling this hotel my second home in Srinagar.
+You can give them a call and if it works out, can plan your stay here.

 Stay inside the Hotel